nottrobin/maas-docs/src/en/installconfig-network-static.md

+---
+title:
-Title: Static IPs
+- Static IPs
+todo:
-TODO:  This page is improperly titled; reserving addresses should not be associated with static addresses
+- This page is improperly titled; reserving addresses should not be associated with static addresses
+---

 # Static IPs